swapna024/Digital-Signal-Processing/README_Fetal_ECG_Project.md

-# 🫀 Fetal ECG Extraction using MATLAB (DSP Project)
+# 🫀 Fetal ECG Extraction using MATLAB

 This project focuses on extracting the **fetal ECG (fECG)** signal from a mixed abdominal ECG using **advanced signal processing techniques in MATLAB**.
 The signal is often dominated by the maternal ECG (mECG) and noise, making separation a challenging task.